SUMMER AT NEW ROADS

 *For Incoming Grades 3rd-8th Grade (Co-Ed)

-New Roads Basketball Camp aims to offer instruction centered on developing basketball fundamentals, while providing an environment that is fun and welcoming.
+New Roads Basketball Camp aims to offer instruction centered on developing basketball fundamentals while providing an environment that is fun and welcoming.
 Our experienced basketball coaches help each player learn the game and refine their basketball skill set.
 Each player will understand the importance of teamwork as well as tapping into their individual potential.

-Time: 9:00 AM – 12:00 PM
+Memorial Park, 9:00 AM – 12:00 PM

 Each camper receives a free camp shirt!